SimpleDataLabsInc/prophecy-docs/docs/Spark/gems/transform/data-cleansing.md

 ## Example

 Assume you have a table that includes customer feedback on individual orders.
 In this scenario, some customers may not provide feedback, resulting in null values in the data.
-You can use the Data Cleansing Gem to replace null values with the string `NA`.
+You can use the DataCleansing Gem to replace null values with the string `NA`.

 ![Replace null with string](./img/replace-null-with-string.png)